Real People Stories – Inge (39)

 Low-grade OC

-It turned out to be a low-grade form of ovarian CA125 cancer, slow-growing and still very similar to a healthy cell.
+It turned out to be a low-grade form of ovarian tumours, slow-growing and still very similar to a healthy cell.
 The disadvantage of this form of cancer is that it does not or hardly respond to chemo.
 A complete debulking – an operation to remove as much tumour tissue as possible – followed, but her uterus and ovaries could not be spared.
-Because of the metastases, Inge knew that the chance of an HPV recurrence was very high.
+Because of the metastases, Inge knew that the chance of a recurrence was very high.

 When it turned out that metastases had again been found in the peritoneum in the spring of 2021, the HPV test news came as a bombshell, not only for Inge and her husband but also for their daughter.
 Getting better is suddenly no longer an option.
 Even though she is only eight, her daughter suddenly has big people to worry about.